Workers' Comp Claim Denied? Your Options and Next Steps

 The Workers’ Compensation Appeals Process

 Depending on where you live, the appeals process could be a multi-step system.
-For example, “maybe mediation with the insurance company has to occur first,” Lewis says.
+“Maybe mediation with the insurance company has to occur first,” Lewis says.
 “If you don’t get the problem resolved in mediation, you then have to go through some type of administrative hearing.
 This is just like going to trial, but with an [administrative law judge] only, not a jury, and you get a decision from the judge on how it will play out.”

 Once you get a decision from the judge, “there can be different appeals – maybe you can appeal the decision into the court system.”

-Whatever appeals strategy you pursue, Lewis says, “the bottom line is that once [your employer] denies the claim, you have to do something proactively to pursue that claim.”
+Whatever appeals strategy you pursue, Lewis says, “the bottom line is that once your employer denies the claim, you have to do something proactively to pursue that claim.”

 Lewis says that acting quickly is the way to go.
-“Everyone’s memory is fresh, medical records are fresh, and you’re probably still getting medical treatment–so there’s ongoing evidence that will help you prove your claim.”
+“Everyone’s memory is fresh, medical records are fresh, and you’re probably still getting medical treatment – so there’s ongoing evidence that will help you prove your claim.”

 The Importance of Deadlines

+Deadlines are important from the very beginning of a workers’ compensation case.
+That is true of the appeals process as well.
 “Deadlines are critical because most of the time if you miss a deadline, your entire claim gets wiped out,” Lewis explains.
 From initially reporting a claim to appealing a denial to having mediation to going to trial, each stage has a deadline.

-If you miss one of these deadlines, “your claim is over with respect to whatever issue was being litigated.
+If you miss one of these deadlines, “Your claim is over with respect to whatever issue was being litigated.
 In some states, you can lose your entire claim; in others, you just lose out on the issues that were being litigated at the time.”

 Most of the deadlines in the appeal process fall within the 30-90 day timeframe.
 It is essential to be aware of each one to avoid losing out on any part of your claim.